eclipse-openj9/openj9/doc/compiler/jitserver/Usage.md

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

 JITServer adds an additional two *personas* to the `java` executable: client mode and server mode.
-There are two new command line options that can be used to select a persona: `-XX:+StartAsJITServer` and `-XX:+UseJITServer`.
+There are two new command line options that can be used to select a persona: `-XX:StartAsJITServer` and `-XX:+UseJITServer`.

 In server mode, the JVM will halt after startup and begin listening for compilation requests from clients.
 No Java application is given to the server on the command line.

 ```
-$ java -XX:+StartAsJITServer
+$ java -XX:StartAsJITServer

 JITServer ready to accept incoming requests
 ```